TluwaniMS/excel-creation-script/README.md

 * Step 1:

-Switch to the projects root directory and run "npm install" to install the rquired packages.
+Switch to the projects root directory and run `npm install` to install the rquired packages.

+* Step 2:

+Run `npm run dev` for a dev server.

 # Dependencies:
 * EXCEL4NODE